zpalmtree/r34-downloader/README.md

 #### From source

-Get stack here and install it: https://www.stackage.org/stack/windows-i386-installer
+Get stack here and install it with the default options: https://www.stackage.org/stack/windows-i386-installer

 You must download the 32 bit version, 64 bit won't work with hsqml.